tetsuo/tetsuo.github.io/content/restache.md

 Standard HTML comments are removed from the generated output.

-Restache comments compile into JSX comments.
+restache comments compile into JSX comments.

 ---

 ## Generating JSX

-Restache transpiler generates a React JSX component from each input and handles JSX-specific quirks where necessary.
+restache transpiler generates a React JSX component from each input and handles JSX-specific quirks where necessary.

 ### Fragment wrapping